softcite/software-mentions/doc/description.md

 The goal of this component is to recognize in textual documents and in PDF any mentions of softwares with associated attribute information such as number version, author, url or version date.

-## Existing work
+## Existing works

-Existing work is mainly based on rule-based approach and gazeteers of software names.
+Existing works are mainly relying on rule-based approaches and gazeteers of software names.

 Using the rule-based technique, Duck et al identify software mentions with a precision of 0.58 and recall of 0.68 (Duck, Nenadic, Brass, Robertson, & Stevens, 2013).
 In a later paper they improve this to 0.80 and 0.64 respectively
 (Duck et al., 2016).